humblewolf/nectar/README.md

 # Nectar

-Nectar helps do things once a linux machine comes back to life after a boot or crash.
+Nectar helps you do things once a linux machine with systemd comes back to life after a boot or crash.
+In other words it is a boilerplate which can save you some time and headache.
+Cheers !!!

 # How to install ?